Generalized Deligne-Hitchin Twistor Spaces: Construction and Properties: Abstract

 \section{Abstract}

 In this paper, we generalize the construction of Deligne--Hitchin twistor space by gluing two certain Hodge moduli spaces.
-We investigate such generalized Deligne--Hitchin twistor space as a complex analytic manifold.
-More precisely, we show it admits holomorphic sections with weight-one property and semi-negative energy, and it carries a balanced metric, and its holomorphic tangent bundle (for the case of rank one) is stable.
-Moreover, we also study the automorphism groups of the Hodge moduli spaces and the generalized Deligne--Hitchin twistor space.
+We investigate some properties of such generalized Deligne--Hitchin twistor space as a complex analytic manifold.
+More precisely, we show it admits holomorphic sections whose normal bundle contains a semistable subbundle with positive degree and whose energy is semi-negative, and it carries a balanced metric.
+Moreover, we also study the automorphism groups of the Hodge moduli spaces and the generalized Deligne--Hitchin twistor spaces.